maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

                     number, spelledCount];
 ```

 Yeah that's the option, but you should be extremely careful with this technique.
 What you a doing here is actually selecting plural form for one number and displaying completely another number.
 This looks safe for spell out style, but what if you do some rounding or precision adjustment?
 You may end up having number and formatted number be mapped to different plural forms.
 For example, if you do some rounding like `maximumFractionDigits` on a `NSNumberFormatter`, have 1.1 and round it to 1.
-In russian 1.1 maps to `other`, while 1 maps to `one`!
+In Russian 1.1 maps to `other`, while 1 maps to `one`!
 I suggest you to be reasonable and careful, don't make any assumptions.

 ----------